 Men, particularly but not exclusively men of lower social status, may preserve older forms which are stigmatized or associated with local speech; these forms can come to index solidarity with a local identity and are a way for speakers to gain covert prestige (Willi 2003: 163-165).
-This sketch of the gender difference in language change is an overgeneralization of a complex set of relationships with social class and other identities (Hughes 1992: 292; Coupland 2007: 132), and elides for example the role of women of preserving the traditional language of the community in bilingual societies, but this generalization helps to explain some of the comments on male and female linguistic practice found in ancient sources.
+This sketch of the gender difference in language change is an overgeneralization of a complex set of relationships with social class and other identities (Hughes 1992: 292; Coupland 2007: 132), and elides for example the role of women of preserving the traditional language of the community in bilingual societies, but this discussing Latin particles).
+A more systematic consideration of the semantics and pragmatics of ge is beyond the reach of this article.